-At The Law Offices of George P. Escobedo & Associates, PLLC, we know how easy it is for the average person to make a mistake when filling a workers’ compensation claim.
+At The Law Office of George P. Escobedo & Associates, PLLC, we know how easy it is for the average person to make a mistake when filling a workers’ compensation claim.
 That is why we are here to build a strong claim for our clients and make sure it is properly filed.
 Because this process can be so confusing, we tell you about some of the common mistakes we have seen clients make with their workers’ comp claims.

 Mistake #1: Not Notifying Your Employer